Quick Start Guide CloudRail.Box

 4. Connect your IO-Link Master

-Now connect your IO-modules to the right ethernet port.
+Now connect your IO-modules to the right ethernet port (Field Port).
 A list of compatible IO-modules can be found here.
 Make sure to reset the IO-module to factory settings if it was connected to another system before.

 Please select your IO-Link Master: